 11. What is the prototype for xanthines?

-Theophylline (Slo-bid, Theodor) and aminophylline (somophylline) IV use.
+Theophylline (Slo-Bid, Theo-Dur) and aminophylline (Somophylline) for IV use.

 12. What are xanthines primarily used for?

-It is primarily used for prevention of asthma symptoms and relief of acute asthma attacks and it is readily absorbed from GI tract and can be taken with food.
+They are used for preventing asthma symptoms, relieving acute asthma attacks, and treating chronic respiratory conditions.
+They are absorbed through the GI tract and can be taken with food.

 13. What are the major adverse effects of xanthines?

-GI: N/V/D and anorexia (first sign of toxicity); CV stimulation: tachy-dysrhythmias, angina, hypotension, palpitations; and, CNS: seizures -tremors (late sign of toxicity).
+GI: Nausea, vomiting, diarrhea, and anorexia (early signs of toxicity); Cardiovascular: Tachycardia, dysrhythmias, angina, hypotension, palpitations; CNS: Seizures and tremors (late signs of toxicity).

-14. What is caused by xanthines which resemble adrenergic medicines?
+14. What is caused by xanthines that resemble adrenergic medications?

 15. What is the serum level of theophylline?

-16. Why are levels drawn at first dose when taking xanthine?
+16. Why are levels drawn at the first dose when taking xanthine?

 17. What should be monitored when taking xanthines?